Motorhome layouts: What you need to know

 Front lounge motorhome layout

-If your chosen motorhome has a toilet, washroom, and kitchen, these will be located towards the vehicle’s rear.
+If your motorhome has a toilet, washroom, and kitchen, these will be located towards the vehicle’s rear.
 The space will likely be more limited in these areas, as this layout makes the most of the space towards the front.

 3. Twin lounge layout